#{ServerName}

 Dog collars and name tags

 A collar and name tag are essential in the event of your dog going missing while on your travels.
-Cheap and useful, they help your pet to be reunited with you easily, should he go wandering away.
+Cheap and useful, they help your pet to be reunited with you easily, should he go a wandering.
 Before your holiday, get an extra name tag engraved which includes the address of your holiday accommodation as well as your mobile phone number – that way your beloved companion can be traced back to you even quicker.

 If the collar is easy for your dog to escape from, it may also be worth considering a harness for added security – don’t forget it is now a legal requirement for all dogs in England and Wales to be microchipped.